THE 2023EVENT!

 This is the magic of live theatre, PLUS the empowerment of the democratic vote.
 The annual Martin-Lysicrates Prize provides a first-time experience for students aged 12 to 15.

-Watch this year's awards!
+Watch this year's highlights!

 Watch the finalists below!